gaultier/blog/wait_process_timeout.md

 - If you only care about BSDs (or accept to use `libkqueue` on Linux), use `kqueue` because it works out of the box with PIDs, you avoid signals completely, and it's used in all the big libraries out of there e.g. `libuv`
 - If you only care about Linux and are already using `io_uring`, use `io_uring`

 I often look at complex code and think: what are the chances that this is correct?
 What are the chances that I missed something?
 Is there a way to make it simplistic that it is obviously correct?
 And how can I limit the blast of a bug I wrote?

+Process descriptors or `kqueue` seem to me so straightforward, so obviously correct, that I would definitely favour them over signals.